danidnm/ByDN-Magento-Virtual-Mirror/README.md

 ### IMPORTANT: This extension is still under development.
 Current limitations include:

 - No full support for configurable products (only works with the default selection).
-- Very few configuration options: the button will either be shown on all products or on none (you cannot choose where it will appear).
-- The prompt used is hardcoded 😬
-- The API class still needs some refactoring.
 - You’ll also need this other extension 👉 https://github.com/danidnm/ByDN-Magento-Customer-Avatar (yep, that one’s mine too).

 ## 🤔 What is this?